 If you run a modern and forward-thinking business, you understand not only the benefits of a remote workforce but the necessity to diversify your employee base by hiring for remote positions from different job markets.

-However, neither every position nor every employee are suited to remote work careers, and it can be challenging to screen for the right qualifications for a role that will be completed hundreds of miles from your physical work location.
+However, hiring remote workers can be tricky.
+Neither every position nor every employee is suited to remote work careers, and it can be challenging to screen for the right qualifications for a role that will be completed hundreds of miles from your physical work location.
+It’s not like these qualifications - or lack of - show up on their LinkedIn profile or Indeed application.
+It’s hard to know what to look for in an employee.

-Whether a candidate lacks certain key characteristics of a productive remote employee, or they're more motivated by working in an office environment, it's critical to establish the right fit on both sides of the equation before committing to hiring a position remotely.
+When hiring remote employees, there are certain qualities that hiring managers should look for - and avoid.
+Whether a candidate lacks certain key characteristics of a productive remote employee or they're more motivated by working in an office environment, it's critical to establish the right fit on both sides of the equation before committing to hiring a position remotely.
 Any gaps in communication or incompatible working styles will only be more pronounced once they're working in the role and you're relying on technology to work together to resolve issues.

 The traits you look for in any candidate should always apply to the employees you bring onto the team remotely.
-That said, remote team members will require certain characteristics more than your in-house staff.
+That said, remote team members will require certain working qualities that your in-house staff might not need or have.

 The traits to look for in remote employees stem from them being intrinsically motivated to operate with a high degree of productivity and professionalism.
 This includes prompt and productive communication, being detail-oriented, and focused on problem-solving and achieving results.